martin-schaefer/k8s-showcase/README.md

 # k8s-showcase

-This showcase highlights some key concepts for deploying Spring Boot applications to a Kubernetes cluster:
+This showcase highlights the following key concepts for deploying Spring Boot applications to a Kubernetes cluster:

-*   Creating docker images for the Spring Boot applications using the [JIB Maven plugin](https://github.com/GoogleContainerTools/jib)
+*   Creating docker images for Spring Boot applications using the [Jib Maven plugin](https://github.com/GoogleContainerTools/jib)
 *   Integration of Spring Boot with Kubernetes using [Spring Cloud Kubernetes](https://spring.io/projects/spring-cloud-kubernetes)
-*   Dynamic configuration for Spring Boot with ConfigMap.
+*   Dynamic configuration for Spring Boot with ConfigMaps.
 *   Readiness/Liveness Probes backed by Spring Boot health actuator.
-*	Service lookup with Spring Boot's Feign Client and Kubernetes service object.
+*	Service lookup with Spring Boot's Feign client and Kubernetes service objects.
 *	Service discovery with Spring Boot's discovery client.
 *   Monitoring of Spring Boot applications with [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin).
-*	Centralized and structured logging with a JSON logback appender.
+*	Centralized and structured logging for Spring Boot apps using a JSON logback appender.
-*   Metrics scraping & analysis backed by Spring Boot's [Micrometer/Prometheus](https://docs.spring.io/spring-metrics/docs/current/public/prometheus) implementation.
+*   Metrics scraping backed by Spring Boot's [Micrometer/Prometheus](https://docs.spring.io/spring-metrics/docs/current/public/prometheus) implementation.

-The logging stack will consist of ElasticSearch, Fluentd and Kibana.
-For metrics and analysis we will install Prometheus and Grafana.
+*	How to use visualization tools to analyze logs and metrics.

+After completing the installation described below, you will control a complete application stack with two Spring Boot applications, a logging stack based on [fluentd](https://www.fluentd.org)/[ElasticSearch](https://www.elastic.co)/[Kibana](https://www.elastic.co), a monitoring stack with [Prometheus](https://prometheus.io)/[Grafana](https://grafana.com) and a [Spring Boot Admin](https://github.com/codecentric/spring-boot-admin) application.

 ## Steps to install